Ouadane: History

 According to Pereira, in 1487 the Portuguese built an entrepôt in Ouadane in an attempt to gain access to the trans-Saharan gold, salt and slave trade.
 The entrepôt was probably short lived and is not mentioned in the detailed description provided by Fernandes.

 In the 16th century the Moroccans made various attempts to take control of the trans-Saharan trade in salt and especially that in gold from the Sudan.
 They organised military expeditions to occupy Ouadane in 1543-44 and again in 1584.
-Then in 1585 they occupied Taghaza and finally in 1591 their victory in the battle of Battle of Tondibi led to the collapse of the Songhay Empire.
+Then in 1585 they occupied Taghaza and finally in 1591 their victory in the Battle of Tondibi led to the collapse of the Songhay Empire.

 Tegherbeyat, the upper ruined section of the town, is almost certainly the oldest.
 It would have originally contained a mosque but nothing has survived.
 The ruins of the lower section of the town include a mosque that was probably built in the 15th century when the town expanded.
 Some of the horseshoe arches are still standing and some walls still have the remains of clay plaster, suggesting that the mosque was abandoned sometime in the 19th century.